Originally Posted by tom_uk_aus

 Hope this helps a bit

-"So when you think of me do so with pride, Honor and Bravery ruled by my side
+"So when you think of me do so with pride, Honour and Bravery ruled by my side.

 And in your memory I will remain; I will forever be within the flame.....

 Don't shed a tear for me,I stand alone.
 This path of destiny is all my own.

 Once in the hands of fate,there is no choice, An echo on the wind,you'll hear my voice............"